-The Snowdonia Way is a long distance trail in Cymru (Wales), created in 2017.
+The Snowdonia Way is a long distance trail in Cymru (Wales).
 There’s the 156km-long main route, or the mountainous high route alternative, which is 196km.
 I walked the main route with my dog Bud, mainly because I thought hiking over too much boggy, high moorland might have been too much for her little legs.
 And because it is only her second thru-hike.

 Here’s a summary of my week on the trail.

 Day 1 (16km, camp at the top of the pass before reaching the A487)

 Like a cliché, Eddie Vedder’s Into The Wild soundtrack runs through my head as I excitedly pack for the trail.
 I’m only hiking the week-long Snowdonia Way in northern Wales, but after a year of lockdown, and months being cooped up in a city, this trip seems like my own big Alaskan adventure.
 Except I haven’t burnt my money or shunned society (yet).
 And I am hiking with a dog.
 And I’ll be back in the city in seven days.